JoshuaTwigg/JoshuaTwigg/README.md

 -->

 I am creative and self motivated, with a passion for building creative projects from the ground up.
 I am driven by the desire to learn and master new skills.
-My goal is to become an experienced software developer in an established company, where I can contribute my talents and continuously improve as both a developer and a creator.

-I enjoy being creative, self taught and building something great from scratch. taught myself how to play various instruments, programming and music production for personal projects.
-I am eager to learn more in these fields.   and keen for new experiences

 I'm a rock climber and a developer — always reaching for the next solution

 - Currently Studying at Cape Peninsula University 🔭
 - completed the Codespace Fullstack Developer bootcamp
--  (6-9 months course)
-- , or working on personal coding and music projects :studio_microphone:
 - 🌱 I’m currently learning **Java, React**, **Ai**, **Laravel, ReactNative Nodejs Mern** <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- 👨‍💻 All of my projects are available at https://github.com/JoshuaTwigg?tab=repositories

 Hey there 👋,